Draft Plan Alternatives

-The FS failed to analyze and include FOC’s Citizen Conservation Biology Alternative in the draft plan.
+The Forest Service failed to analyze and include FOC’s Citizen Conservation Biology Alternative in the draft plan.
 Our alternative is based on the best available science, and generated approximately 10,000 comments during the scoping period.
-This is a key omission by the FS in the draft plan.
+This is a key omission by the agency in the draft plan.
+Citizens Alternative Outline

 The Big Wild